bio-guoda/guoda-datasets/wikidata/README.md

 ## extract json objects

-Wiki data archive is a giant json array of items like:
+Wiki data archive is a giant json array of items like

 ```
 [